 We visited Harris Neck NWR first thing and saw a few different species of warblers.
-The drive from the entrance to the visitor center was lined with live oaks drenched in hanging moss so Karen finally got to get some landscape photography in.
-While Karen took these pictures Alan walked out on a boardwalk and snapped some nice photos of a male belted kingfisher.
+The drive from the entrance to the visitor center was lined with live oaks drenched in hanging moss so I finally got to get some landscape photography in.
+While I took these pictures Alan walked out on a boardwalk and snapped some nice photos of a male belted kingfisher.

 Having been here a few years ago, we remembered the layout and hiked a little bit, and drove the wildlife trail.
 There were loads of birds about, their calls and songs were everywhere, but spotting them was a huge challenge.
 We did see the wood storks at their rookery, and snapped a couple of pictures of some flying overhead.

-After a nice picnic lunch at the NWR we headed to camp at Santee State Park, SC.
+After a nice picnic lunch at the NWR we headed to camp.
 What should have been a 3 hour drive turned into a 4 hour drive with traffic on I-95 backed up for miles because of road work, plus highway patrol had pulled a few folks over.

-Karen made salads and cooked up a one pot meal of spam with rice and vegetables korma for dinner.
+I made salads and cooked up a one-pot meal of spam with rice and vegetables korma for dinner.
+Weird?
+Yes.
+But it tasted pretty darned good.